Anthony J. Pennings, PhD

 6) Cloud Capital/ICT for Sustainable Development.

-Using a techno-structural approach, explicating these stages will provide a historical and spatial context for understanding ICT innovation and implementation trends worldwide.
+Using a techno-structural approach, explicating these stages provide a historical and spatial context for understanding ICT innovation and implementation trends worldwide.
 This approach recognizes the reciprocal effects between technological developments and institutional power.
 ICT, in particular, can enhance both corporate and government power, as well as strengthen civil society and support the missions of NGOs.
 It is important to consider the “dual-effects hypothesis” to acknowledge the parallel potentials of digital technologies as both a disempowering and an enabling force.
 ICTs have often “played a dual role in the service of centralization and the dispersion of power.”
 [2] Research on ICT4D implementation and policy is being conducted worldwide under several terms, including ICT4G, ICT4SD, and digital development.
 An emerging area is AI4D, recognizing that artificial intelligence (AI) collects networked big data and produces new types cloud-based services that can assist sustainable development.

 This research project differs from much of the ICT4D research by acknowledging its deeper roots.
 This includes a historical perspective that considers the implications of earlier versions of communications and computer technology and the analysis of national computerization policies.
 These considerations will provide insights into the trajectories and possibilities of ICT diffusion in developing environments.